trissylegs/rust-drm/README.md

 # Rust DRM

-Rust DRM provides a Rust implementation to the Direct Rendering Manager api in Linux.
+Rust DRM provides a Rust interface to the Direct Rendering Manager API in Linux.
+This uses ioctl's to talk to DRM driver in order to get the current state of screens, perform mode setting, get vsync timing and allocate dumb buffers.

 (Nothing to do with Digital (Rights|Restrictions) Management.)